luathebee/arcana5etools/README.md

 ### 2. Using the Text Converter
 Find the section of the creture on the book and paste it as well as possible on the text converter input.
 Be carefull since the PDF formatting can be really clumsy , selecting things from the next text column, sidebars , etc. Be carefull and check if everything is pasted in order and in the right place.
 If the converter didn't ask for manual conversions and everything seems in place, just add it to the code.
-#####Fields to avoid/check/be carefull
+##### Fields to avoid/check/be carefull
-Allignments, Armor Types, Traits
+Take a quick look at Allignment, Armor Types and Traits.
 "Language -" - if the language is -, just delete the language line and the converter will fill it correctly.
-If things are still breaking, might be needed to check on the
+If things are still breaking, might be needed to check on the Giddy's Github for reference on the statblock.

 ### 3. Adding Fluff
 At the end of the tags sections, we add the fluff structure.
 This is for the Info section of the monster and requires most of the manual work.
 For this, I use the Snippet function on Atom that generates the code structure for this section (there seems to be a Plugin for this in N++) and then we just fill it with the information text.